farooqarshad/Code-Test/README.md

 # n26-challenge

-# How to build
+ How to build

- -clone this repository and run mvn clean install or mvn package -inside target folder run jar file
+ clone this repository and run mvn clean install or mvn package and inside target folder run jar file